Sid Jacobson

 Sidney Jacobson (October 20, 1929 – July 23, 2022) was an American writer who worked in the fields of children's comic books, popular music, fiction, biography, and non-fiction comics.
-He was managing editor and editor in chief for Harvey Comics.
+He was managing editor and editor-in-chief for Harvey Comics.
 Jacobson was also known for his late-career collaborations with artist Ernie Colón, including such nonfiction graphic novels as The 9/11 Report: A Graphic Adaptation and Anne Frank: The Anne Frank House Authorized Graphic Biography.

-Biography
+Early life and education

-Jacobson was born in Brooklyn on October 20, 1929, the son of Beatrice (Edelman) and Reuben Jacobson.
+Jacobson was born in Brooklyn, New York City, on October 20, 1929, the son of Beatrice (Edelman) and Reuben Jacobson.
 His parents were Jewish immigrants.
 Jacobson graduated from Abraham Lincoln High School, and then New York University, where he majored in journalism.

+Career

 His first jobs out of school were at the New York tabloid The Compass and the horse racing paper The Morning Telegraph.

-In the 1950s and 1960s, while working at Harvey Comics, Jacobson wrote songs for such pop acts as Frankie Avalon ("A Boy Without a Girl"), Earl Grant ("(At) The End (of a Rainbow)"), Dion and the Belmonts, and Johnny Mathis—despite the fact that Jacobson did not read music.
+In the 1950s and 1960s, while working at Harvey Comics, Jacobson wrote songs for such pop acts as Frankie Avalon ("A Boy Without a Girl"), Earl Grant ("(At) The End (of a Rainbow)"), Dion and the Belmonts, and Johnny Mathis, despite the fact that Jacobson did not read music.
 It was at Harvey that Jacobson met artist Ernie Colón, whose work he edited for many years both there and at Star Comics.

 After his long stint at Harvey, Jacobson became an executive editor at Marvel Comics, where he helped create the children's imprint Star Comics.
 In addition to editing the entire Star line, Jacobson contributed scripts to some of the titles such as Wally the Wizard and Top Dog.
 He wrote comics adaptations of the films Santa Claus: The Movie (1985), Labyrinth (1986), Pinocchio and the Emperor of the Night (1987), and Elvira, Mistress of the Dark (1988).

 During this period, Jacobson published the novel Streets of Gold (Pocket Books, 1985), a fictionalized history of his family's immigration journey from the shtetls of Russia to the United States.

-Jacobson returned to Harvey Comics in the early 1990s, among other things creating a line of Hanna-Barbera comics, original stories based on the animated TV series characters.
+Jacobson returned to Harvey Comics in the early 1990s, where he created a line of Hanna-Barbera comics and, original stories based on the animated TV series characters.